nntk072/Scala_Database_Processing/Assignment-tasks.md

 - Consider using explicit schemas when dealing with CSV data sources.
 - Consider only including those columns from a data source that are actually needed.
 - Filter unnecessary rows whenever possible to get smaller datasets.
-- Avoid collect or similar extensive operations for large datasets.
+- Avoid collect or similar expensive operations for large datasets.
 - Consider using explicit caching if some data frame is used repeatedly.
 - Avoid unnecessary shuffling (for example sorting) operations.